vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

  **Takeaway \#1** : No transparency <-> No trust in society!

-At the same time **Cryptography** is really something that everyone need to know and use. *Simple password protection*, *food-chain traceability* or *Electronic Voting Systems* is something more people can benefit from.
+At the same time **Cryptography** is really something that everyone need to know and use. *passwords protection*, *food-chain traceability* or *Electronic Voting Systems* is something more people can benefit from.

-## Good news is that there is that **Public Key Cryptography** is easily available with **R Statistical Software**
+## Good news is that **Public Key Cryptography** is easily available with **R Statistical Software**

-This little article [7min read] aimes to illustrate that in just **10 lines of code**...
-More over you can easily see what is happening to learn, trust and finally benefit from this fascinating technology!
+This little article [7min read] aimes to illustrate that you just need to know **10 lines of code** to do it yourself...
+More over you can easily see what is happening.
+You can practice, learn and finally benefit from this fascinating technology!

 Public Key Cryptography and R Statistical Software
 -----------------------

 **Public Key Cryptography** is a type of Cryptographic system that uses set's of keys.
 They are known to be Public and Private.
-These keys are just numbers that can be used in combination with a fixed algorithm to Encrypt or Lock information and to Decrypt or Unlock information.
-We are not programmers to dig deep into algorithms however thanks to **R** we can look into the process itself.
+These keys are just numbers that can be used in combination with a fixed algorithm to Encrypt (Lock information) and to Decrypt (Unlock information).
+We are not programmers to dig deep into algorithms and math behind however thanks to **R** we can now look into the process itself

-Encrypting popular phrase **'Hello World'** with `R`
+Encrypting popular phrase **'Hello World'**
 ----------------------

 I will be using **R** packages **openssl** and **tidyverse** packages.
 Each package contains ready to use *Functions* that aimed to perform some manipulation with data.
 In case *function* generates an output we can use the `pipe|%>%` operator to pass this result to the next function.
 Packages can be downloaded from the internet for free and installed on your computer.
-Finally we are loading them for the further use
+For example function `install.packages("openssl")` will do the job.
+In particular, package **openssl** contains functions that allow us to use cryptography using `R Statistical Software`.
+Let's finally start to load these packages

 ``` r
 # Loading packages